 Decreased Cardiac Contractility

 When itraconazole was administered intravenously to anesthetized dogs, a dose-related negative inotropic effect was documented.
-In a healthy volunteer study of SPORANOX® (itraconazole capsules) Injection (intravenous infusion), transient, asymptomatic decreases in left ventricular ejection fraction were observed using gated SPECT imaging; these resolved before the next infusion, 12 hours later.
-If signs or symptoms of congestive heart failure appear during administration of SPORANOX® (itraconazole capsules) Capsules, SPORANOX® should be discontinued.
-(See CONTRAINDICATIONS, WARNINGS, PRECAUTIONS: DRUG INTERACTIONS and ADVERSE REACTIONS: Post-marketing Experience for more information.)
+In a healthy volunteer study of itraconazole intravenous infusion, transient, asymptomatic decreases in left ventricular ejection fraction were observed using gated SPECT imaging; these resolved before the next infusion, 12 hours later.
+If signs or symptoms of congestive heart failure appear during administration of SPORANOX® Capsules, SPORANOX® should be discontinued.
+(See BOXED WARNING, CONTRAINDICATIONS, WARNINGS, PRECAUTIONS: DRUG INTERACTIONS and ADVERSE REACTIONS: Post-marketing Experience for more information.)

 Mechanism of Action